The HobbitHouse Ilustrated Glossary of Woodworking terms

 tripoli --- synonymous with rottenstone

 tropical --- As regards wood, this refers to climate, specifically meaning a climate that has only very mildly varying, even unchanging, seasons or summer and winter.
-The tropical zones of the world are from the equator to 30 degrees of latitude in both hemispheres.
+The tropical zones of the world are, technically, from the equator to 30 degrees of latitude in both hemispheres.
 Above that, up to 60 degrees latitude, are the temperate zones, and above 60 degrees are the polar zones.
-HOWEVER, there are some portions of the tropical zones that have temperate climates, so you can't entirely rely on geography to tell you if a wood has grown in a temperate climate.
+HOWEVER, there are some portions of the tropical zones that have temperate climates, so you can't entirely rely on geography to tell you if a wood has grown in a tropical climate.
 Trees that grow in temperate climates have growth rings where as trees that grow in those tropical climates that have a wet growing season year-round tend to not have growth rings, but trees that grow in tropical zones that have at least a somewhat temperate climate do have growth rings, though likely somewhat weak ones.
+Compare/contrast to temperate.

 trowel --- (1) One of several similar hand tools used for digging, smoothing, or otherwise moving around small amounts of high viscosity materials such as concrete, mortar, or plaster.
 Trowels come in various sizes and shapes and with smooth or ridged edges depending on the application.
 Since these are not primarily woodworking tools, I do not plan on any extended discussion in this glossary.